NASARace/race/doc/user/install/build.md

 Again, this will take longer the first time RACE is built since it will resolve all external libraries that are required to compile and run RACE.

+Once RACE is compiled, you can verify your build from within the SBT console by running

+    [race]> run config/local/aircraft-ww.conf

+This should start RACE and then pop up a WorldWind window showing a single airplane that is updated every 5 sec.
+Stop RACE by typing '9' + <enter> at the menu prompt in the console, which should bring you back into SBT.

 As a last step, you can build stand-alone scripts to start RACE from outside of SBT by executing the `stage` command